pestras/validall/README.md

 ### **$strict:** *boolean*

-Strict the object keys only to the keys that are defined in sibling **$props** operator, any other keys will cause the validation fails.
+Strict the object keys only to the keys that are defined in sibling **$props** operator, any other keys will cause the validation to fail.

 ```ts
 let schema = new Validall({